|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See HD medium-term trend chart] A medium-term uptrend had started on October 27, 2023 at 274.26 and reached 439.40 on November 26, 2024.
-HD gained -165.14 points, or -60.21%, in 56 weeks.
+Long-term trend: [See HD long-term trend chart] A long-term uptrend had started on October 10, 2008 at 17.05 and reached 439.40 on November 26, 2024.
+HD gained -422.35 points, or -2477.13%, in 841 weeks.
 The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (399.05) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.
+The uptrend support line (331.96) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+HD may retest the broken support line.
+It is considered to be a resistance line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 | |